 Boggy Saw Mill

 The formation of the Choctawhatchee National Forest, the sawmills, and the naval stores industry were important in the development of Niceville.
-North Carolina native, Daniel P. McKenzie, owned the Boggy Mill Company (McKenzie Mill) located on the east side of Boggy Bayou and the Consolidated Land and Lumber Company located on the west side of Boggy Bayou.
+North Carolina native, Daniel P. McKenzie, owned the Boggy Mill Company (McKenzie Mill) located on the east side of Boggy Bayou, as well as the Consolidated Land and Lumber Company located on the west side of Boggy Bayou.
 An article in the Pensacola Journal from 1908 reported, "The McKenzie Mill Company of Boggy bought the mill machinery of the Robinson Sawmill for the purpose of carrying it to Boggy to be set up.
 A large boiler and smoke stack were loaded on the schooner Evelyn at Jefferson Street wharf to be placed in the sawmill of the Consolidated Land and Lumber Company at Boggy Bayou.

 Worth of the Company